david-and-brandon-the-sa-se-bros/zillow-clustering-project/README.md

-# zillow-clustering-project
+# Zillow Clustering Project
-This project uses a clustering model to predict logerror from the Zillow data set.
+- This project uses a clustering model to predict logerror from the Zillow data set.
+-